 We continue to ask ourselves how the technology can deliver a more durable repair to more patients.
 Can we improve outcomes with a smaller-bore delivery system?
 How do we treat emergent cases with TEVAR?
+How do we lower the incidence of stroke/ischemia?
 What do we do with patients who present with smaller access vessels and tortuosity?
-In this supplement, we explore some of these key TEVAR questions.